Should I be on Tiktok?

 If you like to record podcasts, but detest editing audio, then podcasting may not be the right fit for you (until you can pay somebody to edit it for you).

-Similarly, if you truly enjoy the process of editing video content, then creating videos on YouTube will be a competitive advantage for your business.
+Similarly, if you truly enjoy the process of editing video content, then creating YouTube videos will be a competitive advantage for your business.

 Discover where your audience is